Zenahr/ALUB/README.md

 7. voila!
 Your legend has been selected for you automatically

 DISCLAIMER: don't hate on me for having to play Fuse now kekw

+## FAQ

+#### What Do I Do If The Selected Character Is Taken/Locked?

+just activate ALACS a second/third time by pressing the `Activation Button`

+## Which Resolutions Has ALACS Been Tested On?

+- Full HD (1920:1080)

 [![Open Source?
 Yes!](https://badgen.net/badge/Open%20Source%20%3F/Yes%21/blue?icon=github)](https://github.com/Zenahr/ALACS)
 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://github.com/Zenahr/ALACS/graphs/commit-activity)